antrea-io/antrea/docs/github-labels.md

 labels will be added either by automation or manual grooming by other contributors and maintainers.

-This labels in this list originated within Kubernetes at https://github.com/kubernetes/test-infra/blob/master/label_sync/labels.md.
+The labels in this list originated within Kubernetes at https://github.com/kubernetes/test-infra/blob/master/label_sync/labels.md.

 ## Labels that apply to issues or PRs